pierredesaxce/WebAromaticityGenerator/README.md

 The "resultMailAddress" is the email address that will be used to send the result.
 You can put whatever you want as long as it's a valid email address. ( alta@univ-amu.fr is fine for example).

+It is required to create a folder called "slurm-input" and a folder called "slurm-output" on the cluster at the root of your personnal folder.

 # Usage

 To use it, you just need to go into the project folder and use the following command :